 I’m a workaholic.
 My work defines me, and expresses who I am.
 And I love my work.
 So, in addition to the trilogy, there is a book on Vipassana Meditation on the anvil.
 It traces my experiences, and the experiences of ten more long term meditators, over a period of 10-20 years.

 And if that was not enough, I’m also working on an biography of Sita.
 Yes, Goddess Sita’s life, viewed from a feminist perspective.
-Viewed as she would have viewed it, ,as she would have liked to present the story, instead of all the bullshit we are given about her by the patriarchichal society .
+Viewed as she would have viewed her life, as she would have liked to present the story, instead of all the bullshit we are given about her by the patriarchate society .
 And you’ll see how history has mistreated her, and tried to suppress her voice.
-In the book, we see Ramayana thru Sita’s eyes, where she emerges as the real hero of the war, and goes on to complete herself during her exile, shunning her dependence on any male.
+In the book, we see Ramayana thru Sita’s eyes, where she emerges as the real hero of the war, and goes on to complete herself during her exile, individuating, and shunning her dependence on any men.

 This big project requires a lot of exacting research as it is sure to churn the male dominated narrative.
 Male chauvinists will struggle to silence her voice, and mine.

 Several chapters on, there are several chapters to go.
 Sometime closer to publication date, I will add other pages to disclose the names, and cover pages, and maybe other blogs pages, to share dedicated excerpts from these writings.